 4. Donate through your card issuer’s website.

-American Express, Capital One, Citi and Discover all have online giving programs that let you easily donate your card rewards or use your card to give to participating nonprofits.
-With Capital One’s No Hassle Giving, your card transaction fees are covered.
+American Express and Citi are among card issuers with online giving programs that let you easily donate your card rewards or use your card to give to participating nonprofits.
 With Citi, when cardholders donate ThankYou points, PointWorthy’s standard 10 percent processing fee won’t be deducted.
-In both cases, that means 100 percent of your donation goes to the charity.
+That means 100 percent of your donation goes to the charity.

 5. Consider giving your time instead of money.